CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 docker ps
 ```

+The elasticsearch Docker image with preloaded data can be run as shown in the
+Usage section, above.

 #### Loading elasticsearch data

 This is a more complex recipe.
 You first build a modified elasticsearch Docker
 image, without the mountable external data columne and without any prelaoded
 data.
-You run that image inside a container, and load data into it.
+You run that image inside a Docker container and load data into it.
 You
 commit the container to a new docker image, and save and compress the
-new image with preloaded data.
+new image with the preloaded data.

+The elasticsearch Docker image with preloaded data can be run as shown in the
+Usage section, above.

 ### TODOs